-VTS assistance by VCZB is provided on VHF channels 60, 65 and 69 of the respective MFBI block areas.
+VTS assistance by VCZB is provided on VHF 60, VHF 65 en VHF 69 of the respective MFBI block areas.
 LNG tankers will be guided by the VCZB from their very first VHF contact with Wandelaar Approach.

 The "Wandelaar Approach" traffic area